Where Water Flows, Medicine Grows

 At a young age, the matriarchs in her family taught her the old motions of weaving, how to assemble regalia, & connection to traditional songs.
 Grounded in those teachings, she finds her flow as a co-creator.
 The oral traditions that she grew up with say that whatever we create has life.
 This has molded her approach to the materials of her work.
 Kinsinta says that all art, all things we create, hold an energy based on what we choose to invest in them.

 She never considered herself as an "artist” in her youth.
 About her practices of making, she says, “It’s just what my people do.
 We are all artists.”
-In 2016 however, during and after her time at Standing Rock as a water protector, she began to assert herself as a creator and an artist, as she fell in love with the act of sending her work off to people from different places, sharing a piece of her home with them.
+Starting Payahupaway helped her to assert herself as a creator and an artist, as she fell in love with the act of sending her work off to people from different places, sharing a piece of her home with them.

-In addition to creating handmade art, Kinsinta is a mama to one baby girl.
+In addition to creating handmade art, Kinsinta is a mama to one baby girl and twin boys.
 She is the second to the youngest of 9 siblings, 4 sisters, and 5 brothers.
 Her parents met in the 1970’s during the Fish Wars, an Indigenous movement to reassert Native Treaty rights to live and fish on the Klamath River.
-Her dad heard the calling to action and met her mother in the community movement .
-Her connection to activism which led her to Standing Rock is grounded in her family’s long time commitment of defending homelands and protecting water.
-The Joseph’s go where the call is, set up camp and feed the people whenever needed.

 Powered by GoDaddy Website Builder